IBM/SalesEnablement-PowerVS-L3/docs/Part 7/02 CLIs.md

 ibmcloud pi instance AIX-vm-1
 ```

-You'll notice that the two tables are nearly identical, save for a single field at the bottom of the AIX-vm-1 inspection output.
+Notice that the two tables are nearly identical, save for a single field at the bottom of the AIX-vm-1 inspection output.

-12. There are numerous reasons why you might want to generate an SSH private key for managing your PowerVS environment.
-In fact, that's exactly what the service's administrators did in order to authorize your access to the PowerVS instance — you'll recall how you first connected to the PowerVS virtual machines remotely via the IBM Cloud Shell with the supplied key information.
+12. There are numerous reasons why one might want to generate an SSH private key for managing a PowerVS environment.
+In fact, that's exactly what the service's administrators did in order to authorize access to the PowerVS instance — recall first connecting to the PowerVS virtual machines remotely via the IBM Cloud Shell with the supplied key information.

 The IBM Cloud Shell is capable of generating an SSH key that is configured for password-less authentication (in other words, allowing users to authenticate without needing to also supply a password).
-You can do so using the Shell, or any Linux environment, using the following ssh-keygen command:
+This can be done using IBM Cloud Shell, or any Linux environment, using the following ssh-keygen command:

 ```
 ssh-keygen -t ed25519 -N '' -f newKey